 search warrant means search warrant granted under section 24.

-[Section 21 amended by No. 44 of 2010 s.
+[Section 21 amended: No. 44 of 2010 s.
 5; No. 47 of 2016 s.
 6.]

 22. Powers of police officers and approved persons in relation to manufacturers, sellers and suppliers of prohibited drugs and cultivators, sellers and suppliers of prohibited plants